 Test: Part 1 – SPIVA Results

-For detailed results, please reference the SPIVA research report for year end 2018.
+For detailed results, please reference the SPIVA research report for year-end 2018.
 Key highlights relevant to our analysis include:

-- Unlike their equity counterparts, most fixed income funds outperformed their respective benchmarks gross of fees.
+- Unlike their equity counterparts, most fixed-income funds outperformed their respective benchmarks’ gross of fees

-- However, when using net of fees returns, most actively managed fixed income funds underperformed across all three investment horizons on a risk adjusted basis
+- However, when using net of fees returns, most actively managed fixed-income funds underperformed across all three investment horizons on a risk-adjusted basis

-- This gross vs net performance divergence highlights how the role of fees in fixed income fund performance was especially critical
+- This gross vs. net performance divergence highlights how the role of fees in fixed income fund performance was especially critical

 Test: Part 2 – Quantitative Analysis

-Next, we will evaluate the actively managed funds (held in portfolio) that we utilize in our fixed income model(s) at Centura.
+Next, we will evaluate the actively managed funds (held in the portfolio) that we utilize in our fixed income model(s) at Centura.
 Our goal is to determine:

 - If our fixed income portfolio adds statistically significant alpha

-To assess whether our fixed income portfolio produces statistically significant alpha we run a Fama-French multi factor regression which includes term and credit
+To assess whether our fixed income portfolio produces statistically significant alpha, we run a Fama-French multi-factor regression which includes term and credit.

-We run this regression over the longest common period which is 4 years.
+We run this regression over the longest common period – four years.
 The result is a statistically significant (p-value = 0.000) model with an adjusted R2 of 73.2% and annualized alpha of 1.22%.

 Table 1 – Regression Results

-Table 2 – Risk Adjusted Returns
+Table 2 – Risk-Adjusted Returns

 Test: Part 3 – Stress Testing

-Last, we will evaluate our portfolio (versus the index) under simulated stress test scenarios including rising interest rates and inflation; risks paramount to fixed income markets.
+Lastly, we will evaluate our portfolio (versus the index) under simulated stress test scenarios including rising interest rates and inflation; risks paramount to fixed income markets.